Skip to contents

 Value

-A UAS Image Collection object.
-This is a named list with elements for image centroids (as a sf data frame), footprints, total area, minimum convex polygon, total directory size, the data flown, and external metadata.
+An Image Collection Metadata object.
+This is a named list with elements for image centroids (as a sf data frame), footprints, total area, minimum convex polygon, total directory size, the data flown, and flight metadata.

 Details

-Estimating the ground-footprints (fp = TRUE) further requires that the camera parameters are known, the flight elevation about ground level is either saved in the EXIF info or provided in the alt_agl argument (in meters).
-If alt_agl is passed, it will override any elevation data in the EXIF info.
+To include estimated footprints in the metadata object, pass fp = TRUE.
+This further requires that 1) the camera parameters are known (see below), and 2) the flight altitude above ground level is either recorded in the EXIF info or provided by alt_agl (in meters).
+If alt_agl is passed, it will override any altitude data in the EXIF info.
 Ground-footprints are estimates only.
-They assume the camera was at nadir (common in mapping work but there are exceptions) and only as accurate as the provided altitude (which is typically the least accurate GPS coordinate).
+The modeled footprints assume the camera was at nadir (common in mapping work but there are exceptions), and that the above ground altitude is the same as the above launch point altitude (generally true in flat areas, but not hilly areas).
+Estimated footprints are also only as accurate as the above-launch point altitude recorded in the EXIF data (which is typically the least accurate of the xyz coordinates).

 Camera parameters are saved in a csv file called cameras.csv.
-The package ships with a CSV file containing many popular drone cameras.
+The package ships with a CSV file containing the parameters for many popular drone cameras.
 If your drone camera is not in the database, you can create your own cameras.csv file (see uas_cameras for details) and pass the file name as the cameras argument.
-Or contact the package maintainer to add your camera to the database.
+Or contact the package author to add your camera to the database.

 metadata is an optional argument to pass supplemental flight metadata that can not be extracted from the images (e.g., location name, pilot).
 For details, see the Vignette on Flight Metadata vignette("flight_metadata", package = "uasimg").